Professional Liability Insurance (PLI) Q&A

 Practising MRTs will need to ensure that they have PLI coverage that meets the requirements set out in the SAMRT by-laws, in all employment settings.
 If you are unsure if your PLI coverage meets these requirements, contact your insurance broker/carrier or review the insurance policy to ensure the coverage is a miminum of $1,000,000 per claim and $5,000,000 per year.

 Will I have to provide evidence of professional liability insurance coverage to the SAMRT?

-The SAMRT will be requiring practising members to confirm or certify that they hold PLI in accordance with the requirements set out in the by-laws of the Association, at the time of initial registration and at the annual renewal.
-This will be in the form of additional questions that members will be required to answer as part of the annual renewal process.
+The SAMRT requires practising members to confirm or certify that they hold PLI in accordance with the requirements set out in the by-laws of the Association, at the time of initial registration and at the annual renewal.
+This is in the form of additional questions that members will be required to answer as part of the annual renewal process.
 If a member chooses to renew their CAMRT membership, the SAMRT will confirm liability insurance directly with them and no further action is required.
 If the member chooses a different option (employer or private insurance), members must submit a “Certificate of Insurance” (COI) to the SAMRT to demonstrate compliance with the SAMRT bylaws.

 SAMRT Licenses will not be issued until proof of COI is received in the office.
 In the case of annual renewals, late fees will apply if the COI is not received in the office by the renewal deadline.

 Upon submitting the COI, members may be asked to provide additional information to ensure that the bylaw requirement is being met.
 Additional information may include, but is not limited to: